TeriD/summer-chores/README.md

 The `doSummerChores` function chains these promises, allowing for more readable and maintainable code compared to deeply nested callbacks.

+## Async/Await Version

+This version of the summer chores simulation refactors the original callback and Promise-based versions using `async/await`.
+This provides a cleaner, more readable structure for handling asynchronous tasks.

+Each chore function returns a Promise, and `doSummerChores` is now an `async` function that awaits the completion of each chore in order.
+Errors are handled using a `try...catch` block, which ensures that any failure (e.g., falling asleep mid-task) is caught and reported gracefully.

 ## 📝 Description

 Every Saturday, someone (like Joe) attempts to complete a set of summer chores.
 They follow a strict order of tasks, and while some are completed successfully, there's always a chance they might fall asleep from exhaustion along the way!